talsma-ict/context-propagation/timers/context-timer-micrometer/readme.md

  - all context snapshots that are created with `ContextSnapshot.capture()`
  - all context snapshots that are reactivated with `ContextSnapshot.reactivate()`
  - for each specific `ContextManager`:
-   - calls to `ContextManager.getActiveContext` and
+   - calls to `ContextManager.activate` and
-   - calls to `ContextManager.initializeNewContext`
+   - calls to `ContextManager.getActiveContext`

 ## How to use this module